www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

 * [ ] Create minimal advertisement.
     * [ ] Create logo for Cin.
     * [ ] Consider subtitle for the first running version: `No Rest for The Guilty`
+# Ideas
+* [ ] Integrate school scheduling into game,
+  where players learn to retrieve life points by using skills, that are acquired in school.